What is Brand Authenticity? (And How to Build It)

 5. Purpose: Brands that have a clear purpose or mission beyond just selling products or services are more likely to be seen as authentic.
 When a brand is driven by a higher purpose, such as making a positive impact on the world or helping to solve a problem, it can create a sense of authenticity and meaning that resonates with customers.

 There are several key elements that contribute to the authenticity of a brand.
-Consistency, transparency, customer-centricity, storytelling, purpose, and quality are all important factors that can help to build trust and credibility with customers.
+Consistency, transparency, customer-centricity, storytelling, purpose, quality, and differentiation are all important factors that can help to build trust and credibility with customers.
 By focusing on these elements, brands can create a strong sense of authenticity that sets them apart from their competitors and creates long-term loyalty with their audience.

-Why is Brand Authenticity important?
+Why is brand authenticity important?

 Ninety percent of consumers said they’re looking for authenticity when deciding what brands they’ll support.
 They want brands to have real conversations about what’s happening in the world, but the same report shows that consumers believe less than half are doing it.
 And it’s having an impact.